bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/01-module-bundlers.md

 CommonJS is the format that [Node modules](https://nodejs.org/docs/v0.4.1/api/modules.html#modules) are written in.

 ???
-RequireJS used the AMD format for defining modules, but around this time Node.js was gaining in popularity, and its module format (CommonJS) was not supported by other bundlers.
+RequireJS uses the AMD format for defining modules and Browserify uses CommonJS.

 --